Visit the Chesapeake Bay Maritime Museum in St. Michaels, Md. by boat or car!

 CBMM Inclement Weather Policy

-Drone use over and on CBMM’s property is prohibited, unless prior approval is made.
-Please see the FAA requirements (updated 8/19/16) for operating a drone, which must first be met prior to any consideration.
-For more, email firstname.lastname@example.org.
+Drone use on CBMM’s property is prohibited, unless prior approval by CBMM is made.
+Please see the FAA requirements (updated 8/19/16) for operating a drone, which must first be met prior to any consideration, along with the ability to provide a certificate of insurance naming CBMM insured.